 This week I wanted to don my Oprah hat and write about something I think we all experience: negative thoughts and self-doubt.
 I’m told that self-doubt is as much a part of a writer’s DNA as coffee dependency, narcissism and nosiness.
 To be honest, that doesn’t really give me much comfort when I’m hunched over my laptop, paralysed with fear and self-loathing, as though the assignment I’m working on is the first thing I’ve ever written and wondering why the editor gave it to me of all people.
 So how do you stop that niggling negativity from completely taking over?
-Continue reading “How to deal with negative thoughts”
+Continue reading “How to deal with negative self-talk”

 What’s the key to freelance success?
 Being productive when you work for yourself requires good old-fashioned discipline and ninja time management skills.
 At the risk of sounding like a 1980s business bible, time management is absolutely essential for freelance success.
 Of course there are other factors – being tenacious, pursuing all leads and just blind fate.
 But in my experience once you’ve mastered managing your time, you’ll hit your productivity stride, your clients will be happy enough to give you more work and the mythical work-life balance we hear so much about can actually happen.
 Continue reading “Productivity tips and tricks for freelance writers”